Marco the Magnificent

 La Fabuleuse Aventure de Marco Polo or Marco the Magnificent is a 1965 international co-production (Afghanistan, Yugoslavia, Egypt, France, Italy) adventure film directed by Denys de La Patellière and Noël Howard.
-Raoul Levy committed suicide after losing most of his fortune financing this film.
+Raoul Levy committed suicide in December 1966 after losing most of his fortune financing this film.

+Plot

+Marco Polo (Horst Bucholz) is idling around in Venice when Pope Gregory commissions him to take a message of peace and understanding to the Emperor of China on the presumption that a young courier might stand a better chance of reaching China.

+On the journey his escort is attacked and killed leaving Marco Polo on his own.
+He meets with The Old Man of the Mountain; braves all varieties of climatic conditions; is captured by the Mongols and witnesses a sort of "Miss China" competition in order to provide the Emperor with an Empress.